garima451/PLFS-/README.md

 This insight highlights potential socio-cultural and structural barriers that limit women's workforce engagement in urban settings—such as lack of flexible job opportunities, safety concerns, or social norms—despite the availability of resources.

-By focusing on PS+SS data, I ensured that this observation is rooted in year-long activity pattern*, offering a more grounded understanding of gendered labour participation across India's rural-urban divide.
+By focusing on PS+SS data, I ensured that this observation is rooted in year-long activity pattern, offering a more grounded understanding of gendered labour participation across India's rural-urban divide.